-d) Using the 5G authentication challenge data received in AUTHENTICATION REQUEST message the ME pass the RAND and AUTN to the USIM, the USIM calculates the response parameter KC (i.e. GPRS Kc) from CK and IK using conversion function c3.
+f) Using the 5G authentication challenge data received in AUTHENTICATION REQUEST message the ME pass the RAND and AUTN to the USIM, the USIM calculates the response parameter KC (i.e. GPRS Kc) from CK and IK using conversion function c3.

-e) Upon reception of AUTHENTICATION RESPONSE message from the UE, the NG-SS sends a SECURITY MODE COMMAND message.
+g) Upon reception of AUTHENTICATION RESPONSE message from the UE, the NG-SS sends a SECURITY MODE COMMAND message.
 The UE sends a SECURITY MODE COMPLETE message.

-f) The NG-SS sends a REGISTRATION ACCEPT message contains:
+h) The NG-SS sends a REGISTRATION ACCEPT message contains:

 5G-GUTI: 24408300010266436587